 Note: Please submit any community presentation or emergency preparedness supply requests through the "Emergency Management Presentations and Materials Request Form" (this form can also be found on the side bar).

-The Multnomah County Office of Emergency Management (MCEM) coordinates training and exercise opportunities designed to increase disaster resilience and response readiness across the County in preparation for potential emergencies and/or disasters.
-Training and exercise opportunities bring community partners together local, state, and Federal governments, public safety/first responders, non-profit and volunteer organizations, and the private sector.
+The Multnomah County Office of Emergency Management (MCEM) coordinates training and exercise opportunities designed to increase disaster resilience and response readiness across the County in preparation for potential emergency situations.
+Training and exercise opportunities bring together local, state, and Federal governments, public safety/first responders, non-profit and volunteer organizations, and the private sector.
 By validating emergency plans and procedures, stakeholders are able to identify strengths and areas for improvement.
 Training and exercise opportunities based on identified gaps prepare personnel to respond effectively to and recover quickly from real world incidents.

-County Emergency Management Training and Exercise Plan (TEP)
+County FY'22-FY'24 Emergency Management Integrated Preparedness Plan (IPP)